****UPDATED 2/2018 w/ Quick Start List!!!****

 3. Location: secondary and tertiary markets across

-My portfolio as part of MFPE Investments LLC consists of 626 units in OK, TX, and WA.
+Previous experience as of co-owner of MFPE Investments LLC (825 units in OK, LA, IA, TX, and WA):

 Panama – Half acre of Coffee Farm (2017)